There are over 3 million migrant women in Australia

 Councils look after the needs of a city or local community.
 Council representatives are called aldermen or councillors.
 Council meetings are usually open to the public.

-Make sure you are enrolled
+Check you are enrolled

-Make sure you are know how when and where to vote
+Know when and where to vote